Designing an Expanded Ad Unit

 If your ad includes a gallery of images or other assets, the gallery’s navigation mechanism should indicate the total number of items in the gallery and the user’s current position within the gallery.

 The interactivity of an element should be obvious to the user.
-For example, a user should know where a menu item will take them.
+For example, a user should know where a menu item will take him or her.
 The path should be clear.

 Make It Easy for Users to Keep Interacting